Agency is having the power or capacity to act and make choices.

 Daniel has ADHD.
 He and his teacher, Kate Friedwald, talk about how having a must-do/can-do list and an ipad enable him to have ownership and control over his learning.

 Ashburton College students, Olivia and Vlad share their perspectives on using NetNZ online learning courses to access the subjects they wish to learn within a timetable they can manage.
-They describe the flexibility and the independence that it offers.
+They describe the flexibility and independence that it offers.

 Use digital technologies to setup systems that enable shared planning and monitoring of student learning to ensure you are successfully supporting students to have control over their learning.